christophstrasen/WorldObserver/docs_internal/logbook.md

 ## day11 – Time semantics, `sourceTime` standardization, and config hygiene

 ### Highlights
-- Standardized per-record `sourceTime` (ms) on fact records and aligned it with `observedAtTimeMS`:
+- Standardized per-record `sourceTime` (ms) on fact records and aligned it with `sourceTime`:
-  - Squares and zombies facts now emit `sourceTime` alongside `observedAtTimeMS`.
+  - Squares and zombies facts now emit `sourceTime` alongside `sourceTime`.
   - Observation schema wrapping stamps `RxMeta.sourceTime` from `sourceTime` (not from ad-hoc field names).
 - Reduced per-query verbosity for time windows by adding a default clock override in LQR and injecting it from WorldObserver:
   - WorldObserver sets LQR’s default window `currentFn` to the same `Time.gameMillis` source used for `sourceTime` stamping.